 In this case, the actuary would typically refer directly to the model.
 Whether the model is primary or secondary in the report would depend on whether the engagement was to model or assess a model or to form an opinion supported by modelling.
 As appropriate, the actuary's disclosure could range from describing the model and its results in considerable detail to comprising only a brief overview.
-The actuary may explain why the model was considered appropriate, but the work done in calidatio would not likely be mentioned.
-The actuary may have completed hundre 3 of model rans, but only those most relevant to the engagement would be mentioned in the report.
+The actuary may explain why the model was considered appropriate, but the work done in validation would not likely be mentioned.
+The actuary may have completed hundreds of model runs, but only those most relevant to the engagement would be mentioned in the report.

-The actuary would disclose any relevant limitations in the look at
+The actuary would disclose any relevant limitations in the model.

-If model results are miscommunicated or misune, rstoled, it could lead to poor decision-making or other adverse consequences.
-There are, it is important to have clear and audience-specific communication of the interded use of the model, any limitations, and key approximations.
+If model results are miscommunicated or misunderstood, it could lead to poor decisionmaking or other adverse consequences.
+Therefore, it is important to have clear and audience-specific communication of the intended use of the model, any limitations, and key approximations.